 7. CONTRACTING ACTIONS

-Mr. Paulsen reported on the following contracting actions:
+Mr. Paulsen provided an overview of the following contracting action:

-Dr. Mahoney moved to approve HMG Task Orders 101 and 102 together and Mr. Peterson seconded the motion.
+Dr. Mahoney moved to approve the contracting action as presented and Mr. Jacobson seconded the motion.
 On a roll call vote, the motion carried.

-There were no budget adjustments to report for November.
+There were no cash budget changes for approval.

 8. OTHER BUSINESS